ROBERT PHELPS "CHIP" MOODY

 radar into weather forecasting.
 In 1975, he co-authored the book,

-fellow KXAS meteorologist (and later NM senator) Ron Godbey, which is still
+(and later NM senator) Ron Godbey, which is still considered the definitive

-depended upon by haulers across the station's 42-state listening audience.
+by haulers across the station's 42-state listening audience.
+Longtime

-Longtime WBAP-AM overnight host Bill Mack gave Taft the aptly-put moniker,
+WBAP-AM overnight host Bill Mack gave Taft the aptly-put moniker, "World's

-"World's Greatest Weatherman."
-Although Harold was not one to ever
+Greatest Weatherman."
+Although Harold was not one to ever covet the

-covet the celebrity aspects of TV and radio exposure, the name stuck.
+celebrity aspects of TV and radio exposure, the name stuck.
+Even

-Even his fiercest competitors revered and respected him, often calling
+his fiercest competitors revered and respected him, often calling on him

 Russ says of Harold, "I had watched him do the weather on 5 when I was a young boy in Fort Worth.
 When I first met him, I could not believe he was such a short man.
 As with all viewers, I had developed my own image of what he looked like in person.
 Once I got over that 'disappointment,' I remember having trouble developing a chemistry between us probably because I was in such awe of the man, unbelieving that Russ Bloxom was working alongside THE Harold Taft!
 Soon, his friendship and professional partnering erased such feelings.
 We had some good laughs on and off camera, especially when viewers would get upset with the news anchors 'picking' on Harold.
 Whatever we did was totally unrehearsed, but our audience grew to love the rapport.
 Too often, Harold got the best of us by correcting our weather-related introductions to him.
 Along the way, it was a high to see Harold get excited covering late-breaking weather.
 HE was Mr. Real, the best of the rest, who insisted on REAL weather dials on the set.
 My opinion of his best advice, still good to this day, is, 'Don't forecast snow until you see it!'
 I regret I never kept one of his autographed, manually-prepared, paper weather charts, which studio visitors prized, during the days before electronic gadgetry."